 The mockumentary Dragons: A Fantasy Made Real claims that dragons are naturally attracted to shiny objects and may collect hoards of such items, more or less valuable, to allure potential mates.

-In the Beast Fable„The Fox and the Dragon“ by Phaedrus (c.
+In the Beast Fable"The Fox and the Dragon" by Phaedrus (c.
 50 AD), a fox discovers a dragon guarding a gold hoard in an underground cavern.
-When the fox wonders why anyone would waste his life in this way, the dragon admits there is no point to his behavior other than that it is what Jupiter and the Fates have assigned to him.
+When the fox wonders why anyone would waste his life in this way, the dragon admits there is no point to his behaviour other than that it is what Jupiter and the Fates have assigned to him.
 The moral then draws an explicit parallel between human avarice and miserliness and the pointless gold-hoarding of the dragon.

 Saga of the Jomsvikings speculates that a sea-serpent seen at the Norwegian coast is the ghost of the Jomsviking captain Bui, guarding two chests of gold he took with him to his watery grave.

 Smaug of The Hobbit destroyed the Kingdoms of Lonely Mountain and Dale to rob the kings' treasures.
 He heaped them up in a vault where he spends most of his time just sleeping on it.
 This habit also has the advantage that the coins and gems grow into his sticky, glowing hot skin, thus providing him with additional armor.
 Despite the hoard's fantastical size, after guarding it for decades Smaug knows it so well that he immediately detects the loss of a single cup that Bilbo stole while Smaug was asleep.

 In The Lord of the Rings, Éowyn mentions that her ancestor Fram killed "Scatha the Worm" and thus won a hoard which the dragon had robbed from dwarves.